GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint/blueprint/index-draft.md

    ![Import the data action](images/4AImportDataActions.png "Import the data action")

-3. Select the `GetInboundConversationDetailsForPickUp.custom.json` file and associate with the [GetConversationDetailsPublicAPI](#add-genesys-cloud-data-action-integrations "Goes to the Add a web services data actions integration section") integration, and then click **Import Action**.
+3. Select the `GetInboundConversationDetailsForPickUp.custom.json` file and associate it with the [GetConversationDetailsPublicAPI](#add-genesys-cloud-data-action-integrations "Goes to the Add a web services data actions integration section") integration, and then click **Import Action**.

    ![Import the Update Genesys Cloud User Presence data action](images/4BImportFindTeamsUserIdDataAction3.png "Import the Inbound Conversation Details data action")